weberdc/find_hccs/README.md

 - `decorate_network.py`: Adds attributes to the nodes of a GraphML file based on information from their tweet corpus and other sources.
 - `filter_ira_csv_by_time.py`: Filters the Twitter IRA dataset CSV based on provided start and end timestamps.
 - `filter_tweets_by_author.py`: Returns the tweets in a corpus posted by particular accounts.
 The order of filtered posts matches that in the corpus.
+- `filter_csv.py`: Filters rows of a CSV file with a provided list of keywords, either ensuring they're included or excluded, as required.
+- `filter_graph_by_edge_weight.py`: Filters a GraphML graph with weighted edges, keeping edges between the provided minimum and maximum values.
 - `ira_stats.py`: Provides some simple statistics of a given IRA-formatted corpus.
 - `net_log_utils.py`: Utility functions that relate to network matters (separated to avoid dependencies, allowing some scripts to run within a cygwin environment).
 - `sort_csv_by_timestamp.py`: Sorts the rows in an IRA-formatted CSV by a timestamp in the 'timestamp' column.